jeff-dillon/code_you_data_analysis_path/README.md

 This is where it all begins!
 A hands-on introduction the the essential tools you'll need to build real, working data analysis projects.
-You'll learn what Data Analysts actually do - the foundations for later courses.
+You'll learn what Data Analysts actually do - the foundations for a career in Data.

 ## Introduction